Tourism Squamish

-100 Years of Iconic Mill No. 3 at Britannia Mine Museum
+100 Years of the Iconic Mill 3 at Britannia Mine Museum

 Designated as a National Historic Site, the 20-storey Mill No. 3 building was an architectural feat of engineering at its time, built on the side of Mount Sheer at Britannia Beach over a period of 18 months, and completed in 1923.
 The Museum’s feature exhibit “100 Years of Mill No. 3” delves into how Mill No. 3 served as the heartbeat of the Britannia community, its history, technological innovations, and impact as an icon of the Sea to Sky Corridor.